ObjectDB Database Search

-1-50 of 200 resultsServer User List The configuration element lists the users that are allowed to access the ObjectDB Server ... file contains the following element: The elements ... ...
-Every user is represented by a single element ... that have to be provided when the user connects to the server.
-The optional ip attribute, if specified, restricts | |
+1-50 of 200 resultsServer User List The configuration element lists the users who are allowed to access the ObjectDB Server ... contains the following element: The elements ... ...
+Each user is represented by a single element ... when the user connects to the server.
+The optional ip attribute, if specified, allows the user | |

 UserException - Object User#2 belongs to another EntityManager Hi!
 Scenario's steps: 1.
 User goes to his profile, a JSF page.
 2. @RequestScoped CDI bean UserDataB loads the current user of the session at each request, by using @Stateless bean UserC#findUserById(Long id) 3.
 JSF page's @RequestScoped CDI bean AnotherB loads trades of that user , by using | |